-A wrongful death can occur when there has been a car accident, motorcycle or truck wreck, medical malpractice, or construction accidents.
+Wrongful death can occur when there has been a car accident, motorcycle or truck wreck, medical malpractice, or construction accident.
 If you or your loved ones are experiencing a potential wrongful death investigation, our wrongful death lawyers can help.

 What To Do if You Have Experienced a Wrongful Death Situation

 After a wrongful death, it is important that you meet with a legal team as soon as possible.
 Do not sign any paperwork before consulting with a legal professional because you may be signing a form that is inaccurate, unfair, or may contain terms that result in legal consequences that you do not understand or expect.
 Regardless of how your loved one wrongfully died, a wrongful death lawyer will be able to walk you through the process.

 Gather any and all paperwork, information, or evidence that you are able to.
 You will be able to work together with your lawyer to detail the specifics of your wrongful death case to explore the best option for you and your family.
 Make sure your lawyer knows about the identity of any third parties who have information about what happened.

 As you are grieving and beginning the process of investigating a wrongful death case, it is important to refrain from communicating with the offender.
 Although you may be emotional, it is best to only communicate with the other party through your attorney.
 Your attorney will know the best way to obtain the information needed for your case without jeopardizing your interests.

 Who can file a Wrongful Death Lawsuit?

 While the statutes for wrongful death vary from one state to another, the applicable wrongful death statute will provide insight into who is legally eligible to sue for wrongful death.